mattmartin14/dream_machine/go_code/fastest_writer/readme.md

-### Test Harness to Determine Fastest Way in Go Lang to write 1B integers to a CSV

 Author: Matt Martin<br>
 Date: 2023-08-08<br>

+#### Overview

-This project is looking at several methods in Go Lang to write 1B rows of integers to a CSV file to see which one is the most performant.
+This project is looking at several methods in Go Lang to write 1B rows (single column) of integers to a CSV file to see which one is the most performant.
 This repo tests teh following methods:

 1. Encoding/csv; go package that makes writing CSV files easy due to it auto-encoding stuff properly
 2. bufio - a more low level pacakge that manages the buffer stream